jaca230/teststand_daq_manual/docs/hardware_overview.md

 #### SFP Interface

 The SFP interface is more or less "plug and play".
 You should familiarize yourself with the [FC7 labeling](miscellaneous_info.md#fc7-labeling).
-Also which slot this is in needs to be [specified in the ODB](odb_config.md#ccc-fmc-location-topbottom).
+This needs to be placed in the top slot.
+Also this slot this is in needs to be [specified in the ODB](odb_config.md#ccc-fmc-location-topbottom).

 #### Trigger and Clock Input Interface